A delicate egg white bundt cake or Gugelhupf with raisins, almonds, and candied lemon peel, a recipe using leftover egg whites.

 Instructions

-- Prepare the bundt cake pan by buttering it very thoroughly with soft butter and flouring it well, making sure to reach all the nooks and crannies of the pan.
-For more detailed information on preparing a bundt cake pan properly have a look at the Orange Bundt Cake with Chocolate.
+- Prepare bundt cake tin: Preheat the oven to 350°F/ 180°C. Prepare the bundt cake pan by buttering it thoroughly with soft butter and flouring it well, making sure to reach all the nooks and crannies of the pan.
+For more detailed information on preparing a bundt cake pan, check out Orange Raisin Cake.

-- Melt the butter into a small pot and let cool slightly while you beat the egg whites.
+- Melt the butter into a small pot and let cool slightly while you beat the egg whites.⅓ cup + 1 tablespoon unsalted butter/ 100 g

 - Beat the egg whites with an electric mixer until soft peaks start to form.
-Slowly and gradually start adding the sugar while beating all the time.
-Beat the egg whites until stiff and glossy.
+Slowly and gradually, start adding the sugar while beating all the time.
+Beat the egg whites until stiff and glossy.1 cup granulated sugar/ 200 g

 - Sieve the flour and the baking powder in another bowl.
 Gradually and carefully fold the flour into the egg whites.
-Fold in the melted and cooled butter.
+Fold in the melted and cooled butter.1⅔ cup all-purpose flour/ 200 g + 1 teaspoon baking powder

 - Pour the batter into the prepared bundt cake pan and bake for about 50 minutes or until golden.
 A skewer inserted in the middle of the cake should come out clean.

-- You can glaze the cake with lemon glaze or frosting.
+- Glaze: You can glaze the cake with a mixture of

 Inge Kohl says